cakephp/docs/en/orm/table-objects.rst

   table into the source table results.
 By default this is the underscored & singular name of the association so ``address`` in our example.

-Once this association has been defined, find operations on the User table can contain the Address record if it exists::
+Once this association has been defined, find operations on the Users table can contain the Address record if it exists::

     $query = $users->find('all')->contain('Addresses');